 Production Focused

-Topics cover the complete software pipeline, from the very initial setup of a project through to testing, packaging and integration with other projects.
-Important more advanced topics like improving build performance are also covered.
+Topics cover the complete software pipeline, from the very initial setup of a project through to testing, packaging, and integration with other projects.
+Important more advanced topics like improving build performance and code analysis tools are also covered.

 Flexible Learning